The Best Power Bars Ever ~ A Whole Foods Snack!

 In a small saucepan, melt chocolate over very low heat, stirring continuously.

 Smooth melted chocolate thinly over the base; return to refrigerator for 30 minutes, until chocolate hardens.
-Remove from refrigerator, cut into bars, and serve cold.
+Remove power bars from refrigerator, cut into sections, and serve cold.
 Makes about 12-15 bars.
 Store in refrigerator or freeze to enjoy later!

-I love that these bars are made with raw honey and coconut oil and not white or processed sugar and a hydrogenated oil; you could even lower that 1/4 c. of honey to 1/5 and still findthese very satisfying.
+I love that these power bars are made with raw honey and coconut oil and not white or processed sugar and a hydrogenated oil; you could even lower that 1/4 c. of honey to 1/5 and still find these very satisfying.
 We will be doing this next time.